-In October 1966, the BCA acquired a building at

-2717 Haste Street, Berkeley, which was the home of the Institute of Buddhist Studies for twenty-two years prior to moving to its second location at 1900 Addison Street in Berkeley.
+In October 1966, the BCA acquired a building at 2717 Haste Street, Berkeley, and the BSC was renamed the Institute of Buddhist Studies.
+The Haste Street location was the home of the Institute of Buddhist Studies for twenty-two years prior to moving to its second location at 1900 Addison Street in Berkeley in the mid-1980s.
 Bishop Shinsho Hanayama (Professor Emeritus, Tokyo University) and Bishop Kenryu Tsuji played vital roles in the early stages at the Haste Street campus.
 Reverend Haruyoshi Kusada served as IBS Executive Director from 1968 to 1983, laying the educational foundation for graduate studies.
-In 1986, Dr. Alfred Bloom, a noted Shin Buddhist scholar, was appointed Dean and Head Professor after serving twenty-six years on the faculty at the University of Hawai'i and the University of Oregon.
-Dr. Bloom retired in 1994, and Dr. Richard K. Payne was appointed to the position of Dean.
-The Institute of Buddhist Studies is licensed by the State of California to operate as a degree-granting institution.

 In February, 1985, under the guidance of Bishop Seigen Yamaoka, the Institute of Buddhist Studies became an affiliate of the Graduate Theological Union, a unique consortium of religious institutions following Jewish and Christian traditions.
 Headquartered in Berkeley, California, the Graduate Theological Union (GTU) includes three Roman Catholic and six Protestant seminaries, along with several other affiliates and programs.
-The GTU is an umbrella organization which coordinates one of the largest concentrations of theological education resources in the world, as well as operating a doctoral program.
+The GTU is an umbrella organization which coordinates one of the largest concentrations of ministerial and theological education resources in the world, as well as operating a doctoral program.
 The GTU is accredited by the Western Association of Schools and Colleges and the Association of Theological Schools.
 (See section IV.
 Relation to the Graduate Theological Union, for more details.)